CtrlK

 Specificity

 Lists multiple specific concrete actions: 'Build and update person dossiers', 'pull evidence from Front email, Granola meetings, memory recall, and event logs', 'write/update a structured dossier in Vault/Resources/'.
-Names specific tools and output locations.
+Names specific data sources and output location.

 3 / 3